 Have you ever been to Heckrodt Nature Reserve?
 This gem is right in town in Menasha and its FREE!
 The 76-acre urban nature reserve includes forested wetland, cattail marsh, open water, created prairie, open field, and upland forest habitats.

 We started our exploration in The Nature Center.

 Nature Center at Heckrodt Nature Reserve is open:

 Tuesday – Friday: 8 am to 4:30 pm

 Saturday and Sunday: 11 am – 4 pm

 The kids enjoyed the fish and indoor aquariums.
 It was also fun to look at the animal displays, all Wisconsin native.
 We enjoyed a craft and touch-and-feel displays in the meeting room.
 There is also a classroom amphitheater, “The Discovery Den” with lots of puzzles and puppets, perfect for little ones.

-Outside you’ll find a 3 miles of looping trails with almost 2 miles of it as an elevated boardwalk.
-The trail is stroller and kid friendly.
-Bikes and dogs are not allowed, so rest assured you wont be run over.
+Outside you’ll find 3 miles of looping trails with almost 2 miles of it as an elevated boardwalk.
+The trail is stroller and kid-friendly.
+Bikes and dogs are not allowed, so rest assured you won’t be run over.
 The trail is open 365 days a year from 6 am to 9 pm.
 You are sure to see some animals.
 We saw deer, chipmunks, squirrels ducks and birds (and thankfully no snakes)!
 It is one of our favorite walking trails.

 Heckrodt has a lot of great Scavenger Hunt printables on their website, download them here.

 Heckrodt is also part of the Fox Cities Passport to Nature.
 Make sure to stop and pick up a packet.
-Find more information about the program here or on facebook.
-The also have lots of great family programs throughout the year like the Prairie Hootenanny in October.
+Find more information about the program here or on Facebook.
+They also have lots of great family programs throughout the year like the Prairie Hootenanny in October.